phillipknight/astro-pkk/src/content/posts/post-1.md

 ## What did my reviews have to say about me, according to ChatGPT?

-I will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.

 >In summary, Phil appears to be a well-rounded team member with expertise in accessibility, a strong focus on user needs, a passion for digital activism, excellent development skills, and a supportive and collaborative approach to working with the team.
 There is also a recognition of his analytical thinking and contribution to project improvement.

 ## Attributes identified by ChatGPT